The IRS has upgraded its online registration process to allow Sponsored Entity “GIINs” to be issued to Sponsoring Entities.

 A trust will not be New Zealand resident if it is resident in another country that has implemented FATCA.

 The Inland Revenue has updated its FATCA user guide for changes to the IRS’s FATCA schema.
 This includes changes to the default Taxpayer Identification Number (“TIN”) values for recalcitrant accounts.
 These changes may impact your FATCA reporting.
-The latest user guide (version 6.3) is available here.
+The latest user guide (version 7.0) is available.

 © 2017 KPMG, a New Zealand partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (KPMG International), a Swiss entity.
 All rights reserved.